Measurement of the radiative decay of polarized muons in the MEG experiment: Distribution of radiative muon decay

 The RMD differential branching ratio was calculated by several authors \cite{Lenard53,Sirlin56,fronsdal_1959_pr,eckstein_1959_ap}.
 In the framework of the $V-A$ theory of weak interactions, it reads as \cite{kuno_2001}

-where $x=2\epositron/m_\mu$, $y=2\egamma/m_\mu$, $\vector{\hat{p}}_k$ is the unit vector of the particle $k$ (positron or photon) momentum in the muon rest frame, $\vector{P}$ is the muon polarization vector, $m_k$ is the mass of particle $k$ and $d = 1 - \beta \vector{\hat{p}}_e \cdot \vector{\hat{p}}_\gamma$.
+where $x=2\epositron/m_\mu$, $y=2\egamma/m_\mu$, $\vector{\hat{p}}_k$ is the unit vector of the particle $k$ (positron or photon) momentum in the muon rest frame, $\vector{P_{\mu^+}}$ is the muon polarization vector, and $d = 1 - \beta \vector{\hat{p}}_e \cdot \vector{\hat{p}}_\gamma$.
 Detailed descriptions of the functions $F$, $G$ and $H$ are given in \cite{kuno_2001}.
-A few authors calculated the higher order corrections for some special cases \cite{Fischer:1994pn,Arbuzov:1998kr,Arbuzov:2004wr}, though only the lowest order general calculation is applicable here.
-More general formulae including additional non-SM contributions for the most general Lorentz invariant structure of the weak interaction vertex are available in \cite{fronsdal_1959_pr}, neglecting the electron mass.
-The addition of possible non-SM contributions, the incorporation of higher order corrections and the inclusion of the terms proportional to $(m_e/m_\mu)^2$ must be done in a consistent way, as they are expected to be of similar magnitude.
+A few authors calculated the higher order corrections for some special cases \cite{Fischer:1994pn,Arbuzov:1998kr,Arbuzov:2004wr} and only recently a full next-to-leading order (NLO) calculation became available \cite{Fael:2015}.
+In this paper only the lowest-order general calculation is used.

 The relative angle distribution shows an asymmetric shape in $\thetaegamma$, while the distribution in $\phiegamma$ remains symmetric.
-The $\thetaegamma$ distributions for four different values of $\thetae$ are shown in Fig.~\ref{fig:RMDTheta} after integration over $\phiegamma$ and the positron and photon energies.
-The full relative angle region kinematically allowed for RMD, from energy and momentum conservation, is already severely restricted by the energy selection imposed on the positron and photon, such that the remaining relative angle region is fully covered from a geometrical and trigger point-of-view, even after imposing a directional match in the trigger.
+The $\thetaegamma$ distributions for polarized muons with $P_{\mu^+}=-0.85$ for four different values of $\thetae$ are shown in Fig.~\ref{fig:RMDTheta} after integration over $\phiegamma$ and the positron and photon energies.
+The relative-angle range kinematically allowed\footnote{from energy and momentum conservation} for RMD is so restricted by the energy selection imposed on the positron and photon that it is fully covered by the MEG detector and trigger.
 However, the distribution is somewhat distorted due to the energy-dependent variation of the trigger efficiency over the angular range, as explained below.